Trundicho/FirstNameFinder/README.md

 ## Authors
 Angelo Romito - Initial work - Trundicho

+The prename dictionary was created by Jörg Michael namequality.pro@googlemail.com.
+Updated and extended dictionaries are available commercially.

 ## License

 This project is licensed under Apache License Version 2.0 - see the LICENSE file for details

+The dictionary nam_dict.txt is licensed under the GNU Free Documentation License. (gender.c/gnu_doc.txt)

 ## Background
 First name finder was implemented between christmas and new year 2017/2018 to help to